2026 Men's European Volleyball Championship Pool A

 Pool A is one of four pools of the preliminary round of the 2026 Men's European Volleyball Championship.
-The pool consists of the Czech Republic, Greece, co-hosts Italy, Slovakia, Slovenia and Sweden.
+The pool consists of Czechia, Greece, co-hosts Italy, Slovakia, Slovenia and Sweden.
 The opening match was played at the Piazza del Plebiscito in Naples before the rest of the games took place at the PalaPanini, Modena from 10 to 17 September 2026.
 The top four teams will advance to the final round.
+The teams progressing were co-hosts Italy, who won all their games, with Slovenia, Greece and Czech Republic advancing with three wins each.